-Circumstances Phraseologies Denotes pilot transmission 1.
-Level Changes, Reports/Rates a flight crew starts to deviate from any ATC clearance or instruction to comply with an ACAS resolution advisory (RA) (Pilot and controller interchange) a. b.
-TCAS RA ROGER after the response to an ACAS RA is completed and a return to the ATC clearance or instruction is initiated C. CLEAR OF CONFLICT RETURNING TO (assigned clearance) (Pilot and controller interchange) d.
-ROGER (or alternative instructions) after the response to an ACAS RA is completed and the assigned ATC clearance or instruction has been resumed e.
-CLEAR OF CONFLICT (assigned clearance) RESUMED (Pilot and controller interchange) f.
-ROGER (or alternative instructions) after an ATC clearance or instruction contradictory to the ACAS RA is received, g.
-UNABLE, TCAS RA the flight crew will follow the RA and inform h.
-ROGER (Pilot and controller interchange) Note: Pilots are required to comply with any TCAS RA manoeuvre irrespective of ATC traffic advisories or instructions.
+Circumstances Phraseologies Denotes pilot transmission Denotes pilot transmission 1.
+Level Changes, Reports/Rates a flight crew starts to deviate from any ATC clearance or instruction to comply with an ACAS resolution advisory (RA) a. b.
+(Pilot and controller interchange) D. ROGER after the response to an ACAS RA is completed and a return to the ATC clearance or instruction is initiated C. CLEAR OF CONFLICT RETURNING TO (assigned clearance) (Pilot and controller interchange) d.
+ROGER (or alternative instructions) after the response to an ACAS RA is completed and the assigned ATC clearance e.
+CLEAR OF CONFLICT (assigned clearance) RESUMED or instruction has been resumed (Pilot and controller interchange) f.
+ROGER (or alternative instructions) after an ATC clearance or instruction contradictory to the ACAS RA is received, g. the flight crew will follow the RA and inform ATC directly h.
+(Pilot and controller interchange) Note: Pilots are required to comply with any TCAS RA manoeuvre irrespective of ATC traffic advisories or instructions.
 2. Safety Alert and Avoiding Action a.
-SAFETY ALERT, followed as necessary by: low altitude warning LOW ALTITUDE WARNING, CHECK YOUR ALTITUDE IMMEDIATELY, QNH IS (number) [(units)].
+SAFETY ALERT, followed as necessary by: low altitude warning (i) LOW ALTITUDE WARNING, CHECK YOUR ALTITUDE IMMEDIATELY, QNH IS (number) [(units)].
 [THE MINIMUM SAFE ALTITUDE IS (altitude)]. terrain alert (ii) TERRAIN, CHECK YOUR ALTITUDE IMMEDIATELY (suggested pilot action, if possible). traffic alert (iii) TRAFFIC (number) MILES OPPOSITE DIRECTION/ CROSSING LEFT TO RIGHT/ RIGHT TO LEFT (level information). unauthorised entry into active Restricted Area or Military Operating Area has occurred or is imminent (iv) RESTRICTED AIRSPACE (or MILITARY OPERATING AREA) ACTIVE.
-[SUGGEST] TURN LEFT/RIGHT IMMEDIATELY HEADING (three digits) when unoutborized deviation into Destricted (v) RESTRICTED AIRSPACE (or MILITARY OPERATING AREA) ACTIVE.
-[SUGGEST] CLIMB/ DESCEND IMMEDIATELY TO (level) Area or Military Operating Area is unavoidable (vi) UNABLE TO ISSUE CLEARANCE.
+[SUGGEST] TURN LEFT/RIGHT IMMEDIATELY HEADING (three digits) (v) RESTRICTED AIRSPACE (or MILITARY OPERATING AREA) ACTIVE.
+[SUGGEST] CLIMB/ DESCEND IMMEDIATELY TO (level) when unauthorised deviation into Restricted Area or Military Operating Area is unavoidable (vi) UNABLE TO ISSUE CLEARANCE.
 PROCEED AT YOUR OWN RISK, SQUAWK 7700.